- Environments Review Process

 - Department of Transportation (DOT) Order 5610.1C, Procedures for Considering Environmental Impacts, establishes procedures for consideration of environmental impacts in decision making for proposed DOT actions.

-- FAA Order 1050.1F, Environmental Impacts: Policies and Procedures, provides the FAA's agency-wide policies and procedures to ensure agency compliance with the requirements set forth in the CEQ Regulations for implementing NEPA.
+- FAA Order 1050.1F, Environmental Impacts: Policies and Procedures, provides FAA's agency-wide policies and procedures to ensure agency compliance with the requirements set forth in the CEQ Regulations for implementing NEPA.
 In addition to FAA Order 1050.1F, there are other NEPA-implementing policies and procedures that may be applicable to your proposal, including FAA Order 5050.4B, NEPA Implementing Instructions for Airport Actions.

 The National Environmental Policy Act Process